Skip to main content

 There are a few prerequisites that the SDK needs in order to be properly configured.

-Account IDThe account ID may be necessary for some requests and can be found by going into the /:accountName/settings page in the Neosync App
+Account IDThe account ID may be necessary for some requests and can be found by going into the /:accountName/settings page in the Neosync App.

 API KeyAn access token (API key, or user JWT) must be used to access authenticated Neosync environments.
 For an API Key, this can be created at /:accountName/settings/api-keys.